Our Story ~ 1873-2024

 2022 Rev. Tim Meyer's last service was June 19th as the congregation called the Rev. Troy Slater, and he accepted the pastorage.
 He came with his wife and children from a Missouri LCMS congregation.
 His installation service was June 25th, and his first service on June 26.
 Exterior security cameras were installed.

 2023 The Men's LLL and Youth's Pancake and Sausage Supper is revived on the evening of January 16th with enthusiastic attendance.
-The voting members commit to purchase and have professionally installed, windows in the parsonage.
-A new playground equipment installation is purchased and installed to the north of the church.
+The voting members commit to purchase and have professionally installed, new windows in the parsonage.
+A new playground equipment and installation is purchased and placed to the north of the church.